chirpley/docs/docs/source/asbrand.rst

 Create Campaign
 ------------

-To create a campaign go to the campaign page (https://app.chirpley.ai/Campaign/CampaignOverview) and click on the "Creat New Campaign" button.
+To create a campaign go to the campaign page (https://app.chirpley.ai/Campaign/CampaignOverview) and click on the "Create New Campaign" button.
-This will take you to the page as seen below where you will be presented with a questionairy which will guide you through the process.
+This will take you to a new page where you will be presented with a questionairy which will guide you through the process.

 .. figure::  _static/images/campaign-step1.png